ujr/swtools/doc/Tools.md

 [busybox]: https://busybox.net/
 [coreutils]: https://www.gnu.org/software/coreutils/

-Here are a few ideas for simple improvements:
+Here are a few ideas for improvements:

 - count: an option to count UTF-8 characters
 - print: parameters for offset and count